tokstochi/Apache-Airflow-Project/README.md

 ![image](https://user-images.githubusercontent.com/91758523/236909786-eacc642c-142c-4a95-be10-5f737714c68d.png)
-Figure 2: An image of the dataset uploaded to the PostgreDB
+Figure 2: An image of a part of the dataset uploaded to the PostgreDB